Criticism of Google: YouTube

 YouTube is a video sharing website acquired by Google in 2006.
 YouTube's Terms of Service prohibits the posting of videos which violate copyrights or depict pornography, illegal acts, gratuitous violence, or hate speech.
-User-posted videos that violate such terms may be removed and replaced with a message stating: "This video is no longer available because its content violated YouTube's Terms of Service".
+User-posted videos that violate such terms may be removed and replaced with a message stating "This video is no longer available because its content violated YouTube's Terms of Service".
 YouTube has been criticized by national governments for failing to police content.
 For example, videos have been critically accused for being "left up", among other videos featuring unwarranted violence or strong ill-intention against people who probably didn't want this to be published.
 In 2006, Thailand blocked access to YouTube for users with Thai IP addresses.
 Thai authorities identified 20 offensive videos and demanded that YouTube remove them before it would unblock any YouTube content.
-In 2007 a Turkish judge ordered access to YouTube blocked because of content that insulted Mustafa Kemal Atatürk, which is a crime under Turkish law.
-On February 22, 2008, Pakistan Telecommunications Authority (PTA) attempted to block regional access to YouTube following a government order.
+In 2007, a Turkish judge ordered access to YouTube blocked because of content that insulted Mustafa Kemal Atatürk, which is a crime under Turkish law.

+On February 22, 2008, Pakistan Telecommunication Authority (PTA) attempted to block regional access to YouTube following a government order.
 The attempt inadvertently caused a worldwide YouTube blackout that took 2 hours to correct.
 Four days later, PTA lifted the ban after YouTube removed controversial religious comments made by a Dutch Member of Parliament concerning Islam.
 YouTube has also been criticized by its users for attempting to censor content.
 In November 2007, the account of Wael Abbas, a well known Egyptian activist who posted videos of police brutality, voting irregularities and anti-government demonstrations, was blocked for three days.

 In February 2008, a video produced by the American Life League that accused a Planned Parenthood television commercial of promoting recreational sex was removed, then reinstated two days later.
 In October, a video by political speaker Pat Condell criticizing the British government for officially sanctioning sharia law courts in Britain was removed, then reinstated two days later.
 YouTube also pulled a video of columnist Michelle Malkin showing violence by Muslim extremists.
 Siva Vaidhyanathan, a professor of Media Studies at the University of Virginia, commented that while, in his opinion, Michelle Malkin disseminates bigotry in her blog, "that does not mean that this particular video is bigoted; it's not.
 But because it's by Malkin, it's a target."